Diffeological, Fr\"{o}licher, and Differential Spaces: Introduction

-The goal of this paper is to illustrate the relation between differential structures, diffeological structures, and Fr\"olicher structures through examples.
-We deliberately focus on these structures which we view as the simplest among the many generalisations of differential calculus.
-To this end, we do not address higher categorical approaches to smoothness such as differentiable stacks, nor algebro-geometric settings such as $\CIN$-schemes, nor differentiability of finite order.
+We deliberately focus on these structures, which we view as the simplest among the many generalisations of differential calculus.
+To this end, we do not focus on higher categorical approaches to smoothness such as differentiable stacks, nor algebro-geometric settings such as $\CIN$-schemes, nor differentiability of finite order.
 We believe that a good understanding of the simpler structures would be beneficial also for those who wish to work with other generalisations of differential calculus, as different tools capture different subsets of the phenomena that we illustrate.
+Nevertheless, in response to a referee request, we are including an appendix (Appendix~\ref{app:comparisons}) in which we comment on relations of these simpler structures to some other structures in the higher categorical and algebro-geometric settings.

+The richness of these non-reflexive examples motivates working in the presence of both a diffeology and a differential structure that are compatible but not necessarily reflexive.
+Such spaces, named ``Watts spaces'' in \cite{virgin}, have been informally promoted by Jordan Watts for many years.

-In Section~\ref{s:maintheorems}, we identify the category of Fr\"olicher spaces with the categories of so-called reflexive differential spaces and so-called reflexive diffeological spaces (see Definition~\ref{d:reflexive} and Theorems \ref{t:A} and \ref{t:B}) and give examples of non-reflexive diffeological spaces and non-reflexive differential spaces.
+In Section~\ref{s:maintheorems}, we identify the category of Fr\"olicher spaces with the categories of so-called reflexive differential spaces and so-called reflexive diffeological spaces (see Definition~\ref{d:reflexive} and Theorems \ref{t:A} and \ref{t:B}) and give some examples of non-reflexive diffeological spaces and non-reflexive differential spaces.

 One of the motivations for considering diffeological and differential structures is that they are meaningful for arbitrary subsets and quotients of manifolds.
-In Section~\ref{sec:subsets}, we discuss how diffeological and differential structures relate on these objects; see Remarks~\ref{r:quotients} and \ref{r:subsets}.
+In Section~\ref{sec:subsets}, we discuss how diffeological and differential structures relate on these objects; see Propositions~\ref{p:subsets} and~\ref{p:quotients}.
+We include two open questions, one about the diffeology of symplectic reduced spaces, and one about the differential structure of an irrational line in the torus.